MoonHyeJung/moonhyejung.github.io/_posts/2022-01-01-papers-researches.markdown

 I have conducted a lot of papers and researches including project experience in the data area since 1998.

 ### Thesis for a degree
 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>2020.
-Study on Hundred Schools with view of Cultural Theory : focusing on Korea, China, Japan and Taiwan, DongBang Culture University.
+Study on Hundred Schools with View of Cultural Theory: focusing on Korea, China, Japan and Taiwan, DongBang Culture University.
 Thesis for a PhD in Philosophy.</div>
 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>2013.
 The advent of risk society and sustainability in Big Data Era (National Research Foundation of Korea NRF-2011-330-B00034).
 Advisor.
 Institute of IT Policy, Seoul National University of Science and Technology.
 Thesis for a PhD in Public Policy.</div>
 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>1998.
-Meta Analysis for Client Orient Distributed Processing.
+Meta-Analysis for Client Orient Distributed Processing.
 Computer Department of Engineering, Graduate School, Seoul National University of science and Technology.
 Thesis for a Master in Computer Engineering.</div>

 ### Books
 - <div style='text-align: justify; text-indent: -3em; margin-left: 3em;'>2015.
 “World Lottery”  (ISBN: 978-89-965258-4-4)</div>